 Proud

-Proud Jokes
+Proud jokes

-A young Greek couple got married, and at their wedding... ...the mother of the bride took the bride aside for a quick chat.
+...the mother of the bride took the bride aside for a quick chat.

 "My sweet," she said, "you're now a woman.
 I'm so proud.
 Some advice for you now that you're married: Greek men are very particular, and at some point when you're making love to your new husband, he might suggest that you 'turn around,' if you know what I mean.
 If that sort of thing makes you uncomfortable, do not feel pressured to say yes."